Leave It Smokin': Release and reception

 "Leave It Smokin'" received favorable reviews from music critics who complimented the song for its "retro R&B sound" which they considered reminiscent of early 1990s dance music.
 SoulinStereo called the song "easily the album standout" and wrote: "It's as sultry as it's catchy – a playfully infectious mid-tempo groove that immediately seduces your ears.
 When it comes to summer songs for lovers, this is "Boo'd Up" for grown folks."
 Los Angeles Times writer Gerrick D. Kennedy described "Leave It Smokin'" as a "seductive neo-soul throwback," while Elias Light from Rolling Stone remarked that it "employs a serviceable Soul II Soul-like shuffle."
 Billboard ranked the song seventh on its 20 Best R&B Songs of 2018 listing, with BBC Radio and other magazines such as Spin and SoulTracks also including it on their year-end lists.
 Actor Bill Nighy included the song in his café playlist, released to The Guardian in January 2020.

 The song was released on April 27, 2018 through iTunes and other digital streaming platforms.
 When asked about her decision to select it as the lead single from Passion Like Fire, Tamia elaborated: "Every time I work with Salaam Remi, I leave thinking I have a great record, and then he sits with it for three weeks and makes a thousand edits and just lives with it [...]
 I just felt such a connection with the song.
 It just felt fun like summertime, like a good way to introduce the album [...]
 I think it's important to show ebbs and flows for an album, and I just love this song."
 On August 17, 2018, Plus One Music Group and eOne Music released a remix version of the song which features additional vocals from rapper Wale.
 It received mixed reviews from critics.

 Chart performance

-"Leave It Smokin'" debuted at number 28 on the US Billboard Adult R&B Songs in the week ending May 12, becoming Tamia's first entry on the list since "Stuck with Me" in 2015.
+"Leave It Smokin'" debuted at number 28 on the US Adult R&B Songs in the week ending May 12, becoming Tamia's first entry on the list since "Stuck with Me" (2015).
 For the week ending June 8, 2018, the song reached number 10 on chart, becoming her twelfth top ten entry as well as her first top 10 hit on the Adult R&B Songs chart since "Beautiful Surprise" peaked at number four of 2012.
-"Leave It Smokin'" has since peaked at number two.
-On the US Billboard R&B/Hip-Hop Airplay chart the song has peaked at number 16, becoming her most successful single since "Stranger in My House".
+"Leave It Smokin'" eventually peaked at number two.
+On Billboards R&B/Hip-Hop Airplay chart, the song reached number 16, becoming her most successful single since "Stranger in My House".